brodieaustin/avalon-novel/index.markdown

 Once they arrived Ms. Reedy instructed Gregory to inform the household of what had happened.
 While he disappeared in the house, Tara and Ms. Reedy coaxed Avalon out of the carriage, careful to keep her wrapped up tight.
 Tara's father appeared at the cottage's threshold visibly distraught.
 Gregory was behind him.
 The rest of the house staff had come to the front door as well, alerted to something happenning by the general commotion.

 Once they began to realize what was happening they shrank back inside.
 Tara's father stepped forward and instructed Gregory to fetch the doctor from town.
-Her father turned to Tara and Ms. Reedy and said, "We must take her to the tower.
+Her father turned to Tara and Ms. Reedy and said, "We must take her to the observatory.
 Follow me."

 Tara was surprised by her father's instructions.
-She had never been allowed to see the tower, much less enter it.
+She had never been allowed to see the observatory, much less enter it.
 For as long as she remembered it was forbidden.
 Not even Avalon would tell her much about the structure.
 Tara and Ms. Reedy struggled to advance a few steps with Avalon, but struggled with the burden.

-Her father who was outpacing them, stopped and turned back, "Avalon, we must get you to the tower."
+Her father who was outpacing them, stopped and turned back, "Avalon, we must get you to the observatory."
 As if sensible to his instructions, she nodded her head weakly, then shrugged off Tara and Ms. Reedy's help and began plodding her way after Tara's father.
 They disappeared behind a hedgerow, leaving Tara standing in the front yard, with bloodied hands, wondering what would happen to Avalon.

 Ms. Reedy guided Tara inside and tried to keep her as occupied as she could.
 This was difficult to do.
 Tara found herself overcome with restless energy.
 She was unable to sit for more than a few minutes at a time.
 She paced back and forth, interrupted only by her attempts to focus on whatever task Ms. Reedy placed in front of her.